 - Scenario 1 (Ratios): Elementary APU was calculated using the projected student count to teacher ratios below: 1-45 (1.0); 46-75 (2.0); 76-110 (3.0); 111-200 (4.0); 201-250 (5.0); 251+ (6.0).
 Secondary APU was calculated using these ratios: Emerging (25:1); Progressing 1 (70:1); Progressing 2 (85:1). - Scenario 2 (Weighted): Projected EL student counts were weighted using the current percentage of ELSWD, the current percentage of ELs on Free or Reduced lunch and projected EL level.
 ELSWD students were weighted an additional 0.25, ELs on free & reduced lunch (FRL) were weighted an additional 0.25, Emerging level students were weighted an additional 0.25, Progressing 1 level students were weighted an additional 0.10.
-The projected non-weighted EL student counts were added together with the weighted counts to establish a total weighted student count per school. - Scenario 3: Projected EL student counts were weighted using the current percentage of ELSWD, the current percentage of ELs on Free or Reduced lunch and projected EL level.
-ELSWD students were weighted an additional 0.25, ELs on FRL were weighted an additional 0.5, Emerging level students were weighted an additional 0.25, Progressing 1 level students were weighted an additional 0.10.
+The projected non-weighted EL student counts were added together with the weighted counts to establish a total weighted student count per school. - Scenario 3: Projected EL student counts were weighted using the current percentage of ELSWD, the current percentage of ELS on Free or Reduced lunch and projected EL level.
+ELSWD students were weighted an additional 0.25, ELS on FRL were weighted an additional 0.25, Emerging level students were weighted an additional 0.10.
 The projected non-weighted EL student counts were added together with the weighted counts to establish a total weighted student count per school. - Scenario 4: The total APU, allocated by the Business Office, was distributed to each school based on their percentage of the total projected EL student counts.
 Rounding rules were applied to the percentages to calculate the APU per school.